hebrotem/Face-Detection/README.md

 # optical-flow
-This repository contain codes for implementation of optical flow algorithms
+This repository contain codes for implementation of the following optical-flow algorithms:
+1. Lucas-Karnade
+2.